t1/deployer/docs/tutorial.md

 You may also need a `distribution-management` section.
 Then you can `mvn clean deploy` your bundle.

 After you did this for `myapp1` and `myapp2`, you can make the change to the `deployer.root.bundle` described above.
-Your apps should now get deployed and the logging configured.
+Your apps should now get deployed and all the logging be configured.

 ## Variables